Ysurac/openmptcprouter-feeds/README.md

 ## Nginx
 *Source:* [https://www.nginx.org](https://www.nginx.org)

 *Description:* nginx is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.

+An interface for TCP/UDP stream is added.
 Used for TCP/UDP failover.